 |Sleeping mask||Alaska Bear Sleeping Mask||Perfect to block out light while sleeping in refuges.|

-Whether you’re camping or staying indoors, these items are must-haves for your GR20 packing list.
-While we’ve included some toiletries that are absolutely essential for this trek, we’ve left it up to you to determine your personal list of additional self care items (comb, toothbrush, prescription medication, etc).
+Whether you’re camping or staying indoors, these items are must-haves for the Walker’s Haute Route.
+While we’ve included some toiletries that are absolutely essential for this hike, we’ve left it up to you to determine your personal list of additional self care items (comb, toothbrush, prescription medication, etc).

-Use this list in conjunction with the camping gear list OR refuge-specific list, and the miscellaneous and clothing lists to build your perfect GR20 packing list.
+Use this list in conjunction with the camping gear list OR refuge list, and the miscellaneous and clothing lists to build your perfect kit.

 |Item||Our recommended gear|

-These odds and ends are the unsung heros of the GR20 packing list.
+These odds and ends are the unsung heros of the Walker’s Haute Route packing list.
 From getting your stinky shirt clean to keeping your phone charged, these items help your trek run smoothly.
-Make sure to use this list in addition to the other categories to complete your GR20 kit.
+Make sure to use this list in addition to the other categories to complete your personal Haute Route packing list.